2022 Economic Census Methodology

 4. A stratified sample selected from the remaining, generally smaller, single-establishment firms (“Non-Certainty”).

-To reduce respondent burden and costs, the Census Bureau did not require all establishments to complete a Census questionnaire.
+To reduce respondent burden and costs, the Census Bureau did not require all establishments to complete an Economic Census questionnaire.
 For tabulations of basic data items (receipts, payroll, employment, etc.) administrative data of these, generally smaller, single-establishment firms are used.
+Note that this document will use the term ‘receipts’ as a shorthand for the phrase ‘Sales, Value of Shipments, or Revenue,’ which is the standard term used on tables, since the correct term varies by sector.
 Establishments that were not required to complete a Census questionnaire are referred to as the “non-sampled component” of the 2022 Economic Census.
 This non-sampled component consists of:

 • Small single-establishment firms included on the sampling frame but not selected into the Census sample.
 Although not included in the sample, some of these establishments received an Economic Census request for industry classification information so that their administrative data could be accurately tabulated in the correct industry.
 Table 1 column “Classification Required” indicates the number of single-establishment firms that were required to provide this classification information.
 The remaining single-establishment firms were not contacted for the Economic Census (“Not Mailed” column in Table 1).